couchbase/query/docs/n1ql-select.md

   is an empty array
 * If the KEY/S expression evaluates to a non-array value, the right hand value is an empty array

+If LEFT or LEFT OUTER is specified, then a left outer nest is performed.
+One result object is produced for each left hand source object.

 Whether KEY or KEYS is used, the right hand result of NEST is always an array or MISSING.